 Future Treatment Options

 The ultimate goal of hemophilia B therapy is to provide a treatment that allows for long-term expression of the missing or deficient factor in a patient’s blood without continuous medical intervention; a so-called “cure.”
-Gene therapy has the potential to fulfill this objective; however, it has been met with limited success.
+Gene therapy has the potential to fulfill this objective.
 In hemophilia B gene therapy, the defective factor IX gene is replaced with a normal factor IX gene to enable an individual’s body to produce a sufficient amount of the factor IX protein.
 Ideally, replacement of the defective gene with the new gene could be permanent and an individual will no longer have to infuse with clotting factor concentrate, or if required would only be used quite infrequently.

 Some studies have detailed rapid increases in factor levels after gene therapy treatment but these levels slowly declined over time, requiring the patient to continue with factor IX infusions.
-However, in a 2011 New England Journal of Medicine report, investigators described a clinical trial in which factor IX gene therapy was successful at increasing factor levels from 2-11% of normal (severe hemophilia is classified as having a factor level of less than 1% of normal).
+In a 2011 New England Journal of Medicine report, investigators described a clinical trial in which factor IX gene therapy was successful at increasing factor levels from 2-11% of normal (severe hemophilia is classified as having a factor level of less than 1% of normal).
 In this study, six hemophilia B patients with severe deficiency were given a low, intermediate or high dose of the factor IX gene inserted into a virus.
 Patients were followed for 6 to 16 months.
 Four of the six patients were able to completely stop factor IX infusions after gene therapy and the other two patients were able to prolong the time between factor IX infusions.
-Overall, this study was considered a success; however, before gene therapy is approved for wide use in individuals with hemophilia B, larger studies with a longer follow-up time are needed.
+In a 2014 report in the New England Journal of Medicine, 10 patients were described who received a single dose of gene therapy, which resulted in long-term therapeutic factor IX expression and overall clinical improvement.
+No late toxic effects were noted during the 3 year follow-up period.
+Four of the seven patients who had been receiving prophylaxis with factor IX concentrate were able to stop regular prophylactic infusions.
+Most of the others were able to increase the period of time between factor IX concentrate infusions.
+Overall, these studies are considered successes; yet before gene therapy is approved for wide use in individuals with hemophilia B, larger studies with continued longer-term follow-up time are likely needed.

 To obtain information on hemophilia B clinical trials visit www.clinicaltrials.gov.
 Studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.
 For information about clinical trials being conducted at the National Institutes of Health (NIH) Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office at: